-The activities of refining, distributing and marketing of oil derivative products are regulated by Law 28/11 (as amended by Presidential Decree 208/19).
-The processing of oil derivatives and purifying of crude oil is subject to the licensing of the facilities, granted by IRDP.
-The distribution/trade of petroleum products may be carried out via sea lane, waterway, by air, by road or via railway or through pipeline (subject to a licence to be granted by IRDP).
+The activities of refining, distributing and marketing of oil derivative products are regulated by Law 28/11.
+The processing of oil derivatives and purifying of crude oil are subject to the licensing of the facilities, granted by IRDP.
+The distribution/ trade of petroleum products may be carried out via sea lane, waterway, air, road or railway, or pipeline (subject to a licence to be granted by IRDP).